nikhilxb/cs224u-project/README.md

 Relation extraction through distal supervision with CNNs.
 Reproducing Zeng et al's work here: http://www.emnlp2015.org/proceedings/EMNLP/pdf/EMNLP203.pdf

 ## Data
-Download from: https://github.com/thunlp/NRE/blob/master/data.zip and extract to the top-most level of the repository.
+Download the NYT10 relation extraction dataset from: https://github.com/thunlp/NRE/blob/master/data.zip and extract to the top-most level of the repository.
+Also download the Wikipedia 2014 + Gigaword 5 distribution of the pretrained GloVe vectors from here: http://nlp.stanford.edu/data/glove.6B.zip.
 Structure should be:

 ```
 └── data/